nyukat/GMIC/README.md

 * `OUTPUT_PATH`: The path where visualization files and predicitons will be saved.
 * `DEVICE_TYPE`: Device type to use in heatmap generation and classifiers, either 'cpu' or 'gpu'.
 * `GPU_NUMBER`: Specify which one of the GPUs to use when multiple GPUs are available.
+* `MODEL_INDEX`: Specify which one of the five models to use.
+Valid values include {'1', '2', '3', '4', '5','ensemble'}.
-* `visualization-flag`: Whether to generate vislauzation
+* `visualization-flag`: Whether to generate vislauzation.

 You should obtain the following outputs for the sample exams provided in the repository (found in `sample_output/predictions.csv` by default).